zmiguel2011/PFL-TP1/README.md

       ).
   ```

-  Using this functions we fetch the desired inputs directly from the stream, removing the necessity to add a dot to the end of the input, therefore improving the flow of the gameplay.
+  Using these functions we fetch the desired inputs directly from the stream, removing the necessity to add a dot to the end of the input, therefore improving the flow of the gameplay.
+  This also reduces errors in user input as the functions will exclusively read a character or integers, respectively.

-  In the `read_integer/2` predicate, we use retrieve a character from the stream using `get_code/1` and check if the character represents a digit comparing it's ASCII code (`C >= 48, C =< 57`).
-In the coding of the game we call this predicate with the `Acc` value set to 0.
+  In the `read_integer/2` predicate, we use retrieve a character from the stream using `get_code/1` and check if the character represents a digit comparing it's ASCII code with the codes of the digits 0 through 10 (`C >= 48, C =< 57`).

+  When calling this predicate, the `Acc` value is set to 0.
 This way, if the character is indeed a digit we update the accumulator as follows: `Acc1 is Acc * 10 + (C - 48)`, allowing us to keep retrieving characters from the stream and associating them with their respective numerical value.
+This had to be implemented because the board size goes up to 10.

   When a non-digit character is encoutered, the predicate returns the integer value of the characters presented by the player on the stream.

-  Each menu input has a correspondant `manage_input/1` predicate that uses the functions above, checks their validity (if input is out-of-bounds or non integer it asks for another input) and calls the predicates necessary for the actions the option describes.
+  Each menu input has a correspondant `manage_input/1` predicate that makes use of read_integer/2, then checks their validity (if input is out-of-bounds or non integer it asks for another input) and calls the predicates necessary for the actions the option describes.
 For example, the predicate for option 1 (`1.
 Human vs Human`):

   ```prolog
   manage_input(1) :-